Michael Gough (cricketer)

 Michael Andrew Gough (born 18 December 1979) is an English cricket umpire and former cricketer.
 He was a right-handed batsman and a right-arm off-break bowler.
-Gough is an international umpire and is a member of the Elite Panel of ICC Umpires, representing the England and Wales Cricket Board.
+He was a member of the Elite Panel of ICC Umpires, representing the England and Wales Cricket Board.

 Playing career

-Having played in two Youth Test matches in 1997, he impressed enough to become a fully fledged member of the Durham side of 1998, having previously been an occasional member of their Second XI side, and carrying on in this role for five more years.
-In his debut in Second XI cricket, he finished his first innings admirably, but went out in the second innings for a duck.
+Having played in two Youth Test matches in 1997, Gough impressed enough to become a fully fledged member of the Durham side of 1998, having previously been an occasional member of their Second XI side, and carrying on in this role for five more years.
+On his debut in Second XI cricket, he finished his first innings admirably, but got out for a duck in the second innings.
 Gough played in eleven Youth Test Matches, debuting in South Africa in December 1997, in a match which ended up as a draw having seen England Under-19s follow on from 130 runs behind.
 He subsequently played against Pakistan, New Zealand and Australia Under-19s.

 He fell out of love with the sport at the highest level and retired at the age of 23.
-During a spell working in his father's sports shop in Hartlepool, he played football for Horden, Spennymoor Town, Barrow and in the Hartlepool Sunday Morning League, he decided he wanted to get back involved in cricket as a coach or umpire.
+During a spell working in his father's sports shop in Hartlepool, he played football for Horden, Spennymoor Town, Barrow and in the Hartlepool Sunday Morning League, he decided he wanted to get involved in cricket as a coach or umpire.
 He took umpiring exams at Stockton Cricket Club during the winter of 2005 and umpired his first match in the summer of 2005 (Bishop Auckland 3rds v Sedgefield 3rds).
 Michael has also refereed in the Hartlepool Sunday Morning Football League.